ndean06/phishing-investigations/uber-brand-impersonation/README.md

 ## Confidence & Limitations
 This assessment is based on available email content and WHOIS data.
 Full email headers and user interaction telemetry were not available; therefore, while the activity is confidently classified as phishing via brand impersonation, follow-on activity cannot be confirmed.

-## Analyst Actions
+## Analyst Next Actions
-- Blocked domain at email gateway
+- Block domain
-- Performed email trace
+- Perform email trace and scoping
-- Added IOCs to tracking
+- Add IOCs to tracking
-- Monitored for follow-up attempts
+- Monitor for follow-up attempts